Update 9th July, 2020

 Where will we/our clients see Sendible?

-1. When adding/reconnecting a service - the apps for social sites that permission will be granted to will display “Sendible”.
+1. When adding/reconnecting a profile - the apps for social sites that permission will be granted to will display “Sendible”.

 2. If an app needs to be updated or revoked directly on the social site.
 Please see this page for examples of how these apps can be accessed on social sites.